slazav/graphene/Readme.md

 - `del_range  <name> [<time1>] [<time2>]` -- Delete all points in the range.

-Command for syncing databases:
+Command for syncing databases in interactive mode:

-- `sync` -- In the command line mode it does nothing.
-In the interactive mode it closes all previously opened databases.
+- `sync` -- This command flushes any cached information to disk.
 It is useful if you keep a connection (for example via ssh) for a long time, but want to commit your changes to the databases regularly.

+- `sync <name>` -- Same, but for one database.
+If database is not opened command does nothing and returns without error.

+- `close` -- This command closes all previously opened databases.
+It can be used if you want to close unused databases and sync data.

+- `close <name>` -- Same, but for one database.
+If database is not opened command does nothing and returns without error.

 Examples: